 The Day of the Triffids is a 1951 post-apocalyptic novel about a plague of blindness that befalls the entire world, allowing the rise of an aggressive species of plant.
 Image: The Day of the Triffids remake (2009)

 However, truth once again seems to be stranger than fiction.
 The University of Buckingham reports that a minuscule metal globe was discovered by astrobiologist Milton Wainwright and a team of researchers who examined dust and minute matter gathered by a high-flying balloon in Earth’s stratosphere.
+Scientists in the U.K. have examined a tiny metal circular object, and are suggesting it might contain a micro-organism deliberately sent by extraterrestrials to create life on Earth.
+Image from the film Prometheus, by legendary director Ridley Scott who also made Alien.

 The microscopic metal globe spewing out biological material is feared to be an infectious agent.
 Though the origin or purpose of the mysterious sphere is uncertain, experts say it could contain genetic material – the precursor to life.
 They sensationally claim it could have been designed by an intelligent species to “seed” and propagate alien life on Earth.
 “It is a ball about the width of a human hair, which has filamentous life on the outside and a gooey biological material oozing from its centre,” Wainwright said, according to .